Got Cigars?

 For instance, I pitched content ideas to Entrepreneur Magazine, and they followed up by publishing my expanded articles titled How To Grow Your Business and 5 Tips for Cash Flow Funding.

-In 2012 I went to India looking to establish a new outsource startup.
-The story caught the eye of an editor at Small Business Enterprise so they featured me on the cover, and in a 2-page interview.
+In 2012, I went to India to establish a new outsource startup.
+The story caught an editor's eye at Small Business Enterprise, so they featured me on the cover and in a 2-page interview.

-To establish yourself as an authoritative voice you have to do what you do well.
-Our digital agency gained many other accolades, from 2014 Startup of the Month, Top 5 Most Promising Social Media Companies, top 20 Most Valuable Consulting Companies.
+To establish yourself as an authoritative voice, you have to do what you do well.
+Our digital agency gained many other accolades, from 2014 Startup of the Month, Top 5 Most Promising Social Media Companies, and top 20 Most Valuable Consulting Companies.

 As a marketing company, it didn't hurt my credibility to rank in the top 1% of all TripAdvisor reviewers, nor to be an author of articles on various sites, ranging from business to entertainment (sometimes under my alias).

 Once there is some credibility, others will invite you to share your knowledge, as I did on CEO Hangout after the cover story came out in Small Business Enterprise.
-Most of the articles I wrote for CEO Hangout was geared towards leadership, entrepreneurship, marketing, and operations.
+Most of the articles I wrote for CEO Hangout were geared toward leadership, entrepreneurship, marketing, and operations.

-In turn, as you gain the exposure your authoritative voice grows.
-So within a year of posting the articles listed above, I began getting invited to summits and conferences as a featured speaker, like the Marketing Summit sponsored by CEO Hangout.
+In turn, as you gain exposure, your authoritative voice grows.
+So, within a year of posting the articles listed above, I was invited to summits and conferences as a featured speaker, such as the Marketing Summit sponsored by CEO Hangout.

 While specifics of your craft -- like in my case logistics, marketing, and technology -- are important, you can also share knowledge on other tips, as I did in 3 Tips to Working Remotely.